strawberry-graphql/strawberry/docs/02_types/union.md

 object types; you cannot create a union type out of interfaces, other unions or scalars.

-A good usecase for unions would be on a search field for example:
+A good use case for unions would be on a search field.
+For example:

 ```graphql
 searchMedia(term: "strawberry") {